Welcome to Our Site! I’m Nancy Gettridge

-As you have found your way to this site, I believe we may have a lot in common when it comes to your career:
+As you have found your way to this site, I believe we may have much in common when it comes to your career:

 • You feel like your career is at the mercy of others;